phochste/research-topics/README.md

 @jacksoncreed has [these slides](./SearcherCentricSearch.pdf) on the topic.

+### Interfaces on top of aggregators

+ - WebId search: Discover the WebId of someone I know

 ### Web Agents

 - Building specifications for (Semantic) Web agents that operate over Pods